roeegro/SwimFix/training/README.md

 >- Nvidia GeForce RTX 2060 GAMING Z 6G
 >- Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz
 >- 32GB*2 DDR4 RAM
+## A Very Important Note Before We Start
+This guide was written based on our successful attempt to train a model using the OpenPose Train repository.
+With that being said, we **did not** manage to deploy our trained model successfully to the vanilla OpenPose repository which is used for inference.

+Our primary goal was to retrain the currently deployed COCO model (which you can find in the OpenPose repository) in order to fit it to our task at hand - pose estimation of swimmers.

+Although we did manage to retrain a model, the model we retrained **was not** COCO but BODY_25 - which is the same as COCO but with foot keypoints and two extra keypoints at the center area of the object.
+The reason for that has something to do with our training configuration isn't satisfying a condition, which leads to an exception during training.

+Up to this point, a solution is yet to be found and that means that:<br>
+### This guide relates to the COCO format only, but the model we train is eventually in the BODY_25 format.
+for more information about the keypoints format please go [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/output.md).

 ## Prerequisites
 Make sure you have those and before continuing: